-Interest Rate in Ghana is expected to be 17.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Ghana to stand at 15.00 in 12 months time.
-In the long-term, the Ghana Interest Rate is projected to trend around 14.75 percent in 2020, according to our econometric models.
+Interest Rate in Ghana is expected to be 19.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ghana Interest Rate is projected to trend around 17.00 percent in 2023 and 14.00 percent in 2024, according to our econometric models.